oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 Host: as.example.com
 Content-Type: application/json
 Cache-Control: no-store
+DPoP-Nonce: eyJ7S_zG.eyJH0-Z.HX4w-7v

 {
   "attestation_challenge": "AYjcyMzY3ZDhiNmJkNTZ"
 }
 ~~~

+The `DPoP-Nonce` HTTP header field in this example is only present if the server supports DPoP with server-provided nonces.

 ## Providing Challenges on Previous Responses {#challenge-in-response}

 The Authorization Server or Resource Server MAY provide a fresh Challenge with any HTTP response using a HTTP header-based syntax.
 The HTTP header field parameter MUST be named "OAuth-Client-Attestation-Challenge" and contain the value of the Challenge.
 The Client MUST use this new Challenge for the next OAuth-Client-Attestation-PoP.

+This mechanism applies only to the Client Attestation PoP JWT.
+For DPoP proofs, including the DPoP combined mode (see [](#dpop-combined-mode)), servers provide fresh nonces on responses using the `DPoP-Nonce` HTTP header field as defined in {{RFC9449}}.

 The following is a non-normative example of an Authorization Response containing a fresh Challenge: